ipyxhyp/cleaner-service/README.md

 # cleaner-service
-Cleaner service application implementing the cleaner robot logic.
+Cleaner service is application implementing the cleaner robot logic.
 This is a Spring Boot application.
 CleanerService has processCommandList method which takes command list, position , battery charge and input surface as two dimensional array.
 Performs following logic :